Gabriel Lekegian

 Gabriel Lekegian (1853 – c.
-1920), also known as G. Lékégian, was an Armenian painter and photographer, active in Constantinople and Cairo from the 1880s to the 1920s.
+1920), also known as G. Lékégian, was an ethnic Armenian painter and photographer, active in Constantinople and Cairo from the 1880s to the 1920s.
 Little is known about his life, but he left an important body of work under the name of his studio ‘Photographie Artistique G. Lekegian & Cie’.
 With a large number of now historical photographs of Ottoman Egypt, he documented the country at the turn of the 19th century.
 Among other collections, his photographs are held in the New York Public Library and the Victoria and Albert Museum, London.

 Biography

 Around 1880, Lekegian was based in Constantinople, now Istanbul, and at the time the capital of the Ottoman Empire, where he was a student of the Italian expatriate painter Salvatore Valeri.
 Working with watercolours, Lekegian produced a series of figurative and genre studies in the detailed style of his teacher, displaying Orientalist tendencies borrowed from Valeri and French academic painter Jean-Léon Gerome.
 Lekegian's paintings were exhibited in Constantinople in 1881 and 1885 in London.
 Very few of these, such as his painting of a palace guard or a woman with a water jug in Constantinople, are known to have survived.

 Upon his move to Cairo, he apprenticed in one of the Armenian or Greek photographic studios.
 After establishing his studio opposite the Shepheard's Hotel in Cairo's European district, Lekegian positioned himself as an 'artistic' photographer, distinguishing himself and his work as aesthetically superior to his mainly Armenian, French or Greek competitors, such as Jean Pascal Sébah or the Zangaki brothers.

 A successful businessman, Lekegian produced numerous exotic images of the Orient that played up to the imagination of his predominantly European and American customers.
 Further, his photographs provided artistic documentation for Orientalist painters such as Ludwig Deutsch, who created his paintings in his studio in Paris.
 As Chief Curator of Photography at the Israel Museum, Nissan N. Perez, wrote, "the details in masonry and the angle of view in Deutsch's paintings El Azhar - The Arab University in Cairo and The Scribe are doubtlessly comparable to Lekegian's photographs of the same places.

 Lekegian became a favoured photographer for the Egyptian royalty, several of whom, such as Princess Nazli, had their portraits taken by him.
 After he became the official photographer of the Anglo-Egyptian army in 1883/84, Lekegian's business prospered even more.
 He received commissions to illustrate books and to provide images of government building operations in the region.
-These images have been seen as Lekegian’s least known, but remarkable works as early forms of documentary photography.
+These images have been seen as Lekegian’s least known, but important works as early forms of documentary photography.